pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg rect_like rect: where to put the image on the page.
 Only the rectangle part which is inside the page is used.
 This intersection must be finite and not empty.

-         .. versionchanged:: 1.14.13 The image is now always placed **centered** in the rectangle.
+         .. versionchanged:: 1.14.13 The image is now always placed **centered** in the rectangle, i.e. the center of the image and the rectangle coincide.

       :arg str filename: name of an image file (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.